Edwardstong/Investigate_Calorie_In_Recipies/README.md

 # InvestigateCaloriesInRecipies
-This is a project for DSC 80 at UCSD. changedjio
+This is a project for DSC 80 at UCSD.

 ## Introduction
 We have access to two main DataFrames, recipes (83,782 rows × 12 columns) and